RadostinStAtanasov/Movie-Casting-Analyzer-Web-App/README.md

 On Actorpage render all actors, click on actor show all movie they acted in and their role (if any) prer movie.

 How to start project.

 1. First: You need to go to backend folder and start server => 'npm start' in terminal to run the data .csv files.
-2. Second: In second split terminal you need to go to 'Movie-Casting-Analyzer-Web-App' folder and start frontend => 'npm run dev' in terminal
+2. Second: In second split terminal you need to go to 'Movie-Casting-Analyzer-Web-App' folder and start frontend => 'npm run dev' in terminal.